learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 expression will return?
 Think it through and come up with an answer, then copy & paste it into your console and hit enter to check whether you're right.
-When you're done with the first expression, work your way down, un-commenting out each expression in turn.
+When you're done with the first expression, work your way down, un-commenting out expression will return?
+Think it through and come up with an answer, then copy & paste it into your console and hit enter to check whether you're right.
+When you're done with the first expression, work your way down through the remaining expression in turn.
 Be sure you think each example through and figure out your answer before clicking Run.

 If you're having difficulty with the examples, try following this procedure: